Velodrom/dojos/equi/readme.txt

-Implement a function that find any of the equilibrium indices of an array A.
+Implement a function that finds any of the equilibrium indices of an array A.

 Equilibrium index of an array A of length N is defined as the number P (0 <= P < N) such that the sum of all elements before P equal to the sum of